SplusEins/SplusEins/README.md

 ## Contributing

 Contributions very much welcome!
 Feel free to write us a mail if you have any questions or just open a new issue.
-Don't forget to check out out the [project documentation](https://spluseins.de/docs).
+Don't forget to check out the [project documentation](https://spluseins.de/docs).

 ## Installation
 Follow the next steps if you want to develop/build locally.